pwncollege/honors-dojo/ci/DESCRIPTION.md

 Credits:
 - This project makes heavy use of Nektos's [act](https://github.com/nektos/act) to run challenges in the dojo.
-- This module was created by [Eli Sells](https://github.com/ETSells).
+- This module was created by [Eli Sells](https://github.com/ETSells) as an honors project for CSE 365.